Duchess: silky smooth Java integration

 • Inductive case: All operations performed within a Jvm::with maintain the invariant.
 Violating the invariant would require introducing a new JNI local frame, which can happen in two ways:

-• invoking PushLocalFrame: duchess does not expose this operation, and we assume users do not do this via some other crate.
+• invoking PushLocalFrame: Duchess does not expose this operation, and we assume users do not do this via some other crate.

 • calling into Java code which in turn calls back into Rust code via a native method: In this case, we would have a stack with Rust code R1, then Java code J, then a Rust function R2 that implements a Java native method.
 R1 must have invoked Jvm::with to obtain a &mut Jvm<'jvm>.
 If R1 could somehow give this Jvm<'jvm> value to R2, R2 could create locals that would outlive its dynamic extent, violating the invariant.
 However, R1 to invoke Java code J, R1 had to invoke a duchess method with &mut Jvm<'jvm> as argument, which means that it has given the Java code unique access to the (unique) Jvm<'jvm> value, leant out its only reference, and the Java code does not give this value to R2.